IverMartinson/RasterIver/readme.md

 - [ ] polygon clipping by subdividing
 - [x] flag for using CPU instead of GPU
 - [ ] actually acurate FPS cap
-- [ ] make a function to return a pointer to the last SDL_event (or copy it doesnt really matter)
 - [ ] make an option for multiple cameras, or defining a camera.
 I want to be able to write it to a "texture" in menory and have objects use it as their texture
 - [ ] add shaders.
 Maybe have shader kernels?
 I have no idea how you would implement that but it sounds cool
 - [ ] make the returned array from RI_RequestObjects easier to write to I.E., not a 1D array.
 Maybe have it so you could do objects[obj #].x_position or something like that.
 I wonder if I could implement functions with that, too, so you could do objects.get_first_element()